the-alchemist88/Cpp_helper_codes/Inheritence/inheritance_notes.md

 For this reason, inheriting from an empty class is often preferred, because most modern compilers apply the _Empty Base Optimization (EBO)_ and do not allocate additional storage for the empty base subobject.
 Note that EBO is not strictly guaranteed by the standard, but it is widely implemented by major compilers.

-Why is an empty class formed in the firs place?
+Why is an empty class formed in the first place?

 - Just because a class does not have members does not mean that it will not have an interface.
 - Such classes are used to create overload resolution with some techniques.